-Half of all patient complaints in Australia are about three percent of doctorsApril 10th, 2013 in Health /
+Half of all patient complaints in Australia are about three percent of doctorsApril 10, 2013 in Medicine & Health / Health

 Half of all formal patient complaints made in Australia to health ombudsmen concern just 3% of the country's doctors, with 1% accounting for a quarter of all complaints, finds research published online in BMJ Quality & Safety.